jannikhuels/hpnmg/README.md

 [Hypro](https://hypro.github.io/hypro/html/) need to be compiled manually.
 However, they register themselves with CMake upon compilation so that no steps other than compiling them need to be taken.

-##### A note on CArL and HyPro releases
+##### A note on CArL and HyPro versions
-As of October 2018, HyPro's latest release is 17.10 whereas CArl's is 18.10.
-Since the former compiles with C++14 and the latter with C++17, you need to pick an older CArl release.
-For example, 17.10 works just fine.
+Not all versions of CArl and HyPro work with each other or with HPnmG.
+Unfortunately, it is not always so clear which *do*.
+Symptoms of bad versions include:
+- HyPro refusing to compile because of C++17 features in CArl.
+CArl offers a C++14 branch: `master14`
+- HPnmG or targets thereof refusing to compile because of changed include paths, classes or signatures in HyPro
+- Some targets of HPnmG refusing to *link* because of undefined symbols from `libgmp` in `libhypro.so`

+As of now (2018-11-04), you should be able to use [this revision](https://github.com/smtrat/carl/commit/ace90eb5daad) for CArl and [this one](https://github.com/hypro/hypro/commit/9a19fa931ade) for HyPro.

 #### Dependencies
 1. These are needed for both CArl and HyPro
    ```
-   # gmpxx the Gnu Multiprecision library C++ interface
+   # gmp and gmpxx, the Gnu Multiprecision library and its C++ interface
    $ sudo apt install libgmp-dev

    # Boost